-The School District was advised in January 2021 that it would receive an additional \$72.6 million in the following months from the Coronavirus Response and Relief Supplemental Appropriations Act signed into law in December 2020.
+The School District was advised in January 2021 that it would receive an additional \$72.6 million in the coming months from the Coronavirus Response and Relief Supplemental Appropriations Act signed into law in December 2020.
 This was the second round of ESSER funds.
 The School District submitted a plan to the Department of Education in June 2021 and received approval of the plan in July 2021.
 These funds are being used to target safe school opening and operation, closing the COVID related student learning gap, and accelerating learning.
-This funding ended at the end of September 2023 and all funds have been spent.

 The School District was further advised by the South Carolina Department of Education in May 2021 that it would be allocated \$163.2 million from the American Rescue Plan which was signed into law in March 2021.
 The School District submitted a plan for these funds to the Department of Education in August 2021 which was approved.
 A minimum of 20% of the funding is required to be used to target student learning loss.
 Additional areas included in the plan include before and after school and summer enrichment and tutoring, mental health and social emotional learning supports, expanded access to use of technology, and COVID related classroom supports, sanitation and HVAC improvements.
-As of December 31, 2023, the School District has spent and been reimbursed for \$95.3 million.
-The School District plans to spend the remaining \$67.9 million by September 30, 2024 which is the final spending deadline.
+As of May 31, 2023, the School District has spent and been reimbursed for

-The School District's 2023-24 school year started on August 23, 2023.
-The School District is continuing inperson learning five days per week only which began in the 2022-23 school year with no option of remote learning.
+\$69.6 million.
+There is currently \$11.7 million in encumbrances.
+The School District plans to spend the remaining \$81.3 million by September 30, 2024 which is the final spending deadline.

-The School District has again partnered with the Low Country Virtual Academy and reserved 109 slots for School District students to participate in their virtual learning program if requested.
+The School District's 2024-25 school year started on August 13, 2024.
+The School District continued inperson learning five days per week only which began in the 2022-23 school year with no option of remote learning.
+The School District again partnered with the Low Country Virtual Academy and reserved 100 slots for School District students to participate in a full time virtual learning program for 5th through 8th grades, if requested.
+The School District also offered the opportunity for students in 9th through 12th grades to complete their coursework through a virtual program while remaining enrolled in their home school, if requested.